huso987/huso987/README.md

 ###

-<p align="left">I am a 4th-year Computer Engineering student at Yalova University.So far, I have developed projects in mobile applications , ROS2 , <br> web development, and image processing.
-Additionally, I am proficient in programming languages such as Python, C, C++, JavaScript,<br>TypeScript, HTML, CSS, and C#.
-Currently,I am currently working on Python, Django, and Machine Learning. </p>
+<p align="left">As a Computer Engineering graduate from Yalova University, I have developed a strong foundation in various programming languages and frameworks through internships, certified training, and participation in Teknofest.
+My practical experience spans across Django, Vue.js, Nuxt.js, Computer Vision, and Natural Language Processing (NLP).

+Currently, I am focusing on specializing in Artificial Intelligence and Machine Learning, continuously enhancing my skills in these cutting-edge fields.
+Additionally, I am deepening my expertise in Django and Spring, aiming to integrate these technologies to create robust and scalable applications.I am passionate about leveraging AI and ML to solve real-world problems and am dedicated to staying updated with the latest advancements in technology. </p>

 ###